ashrfhassan/postJson/README.md

 after cloning this repo

-Run **npm install**
+Run **yarn install**

-Note: in case you are using Linux or MacOS you may face trouble with **node-sass** , if so just make sure to have your node_modules directory with Read/Write premission with all sub-directories then re-run **npm install**

-to start development with watcher just open a terminal onproject directory and run **npm start**
+to start development with watcher just open a terminal on project directory and run **yarn serve** it will be listening on http://localhost:6363/
-#### Frameworks used to build this tool

-1- VueJs v2.X

-2- bootstrap 4.1.3

-3- jquery v3.3.1

-4- popperJs version 1.14.3

-5- MaterializeCss Release: 1.0.0-rc.2

-6- templating engine loader EJS